catsandsoup32/HME_Training/README.md

 # Setup

 Run locally in `draw.py` file after `pip install -r requirements.txt` and ensuring LaTeX is installed.
+To train the model, check out the MathWriting link below to download the data, and then run `parser.py` after setting up destination folders.
 There is also an ongoing attempt to deploy the model online: https://github.com/catsandsoup32/TeXan.

 # Color Channel Embedding